surithanda/database/documentation/error_codes.md

 All custom error codes follow the format:
 - SQLSTATE '45000' (Custom error)
-- Numeric error code in the range 50000-69999, grouped by table
+- Numeric error codes in the range 50000-69999 are grouped by table/module
+- Some modules use a different format with a prefix (e.g., 45001_MISSING_EMAIL)

 ## Error Codes by Table